-1.10.
+1.7.
 Free Expression and Academic Freedom

 Dominican University is firmly committed to free expression and academic freedom.
-We are also committed to creating and maintaining a safe, healthy and harassment free environment for all members of our community.
+We are also committed to creating and maintaining a safe, healthy, and harassment free environment for all members of our community.
 These are both legitimate interests but discrimination, intimidation, harassment, and retaliation against members of the community are not protected expression.
-The University will investigate any alleged retaliation that involves individual statements or speech.
+The University will investigate any alleged retaliation that involves individual statements, expression or speech.

-1.11.
+1.8.
 Immunity

-To encourage reporting, the University offers witnesses and individuals who wish to report incidents limited immunity from being charged for policy violations.
+To encourage reporting, the University pursues a policy of offering witnesses and individuals who wish to report incidents limited immunity from being charged for policy violations.
 While violations cannot be completely overlooked, the University will provide educational rather than punitive responses in such cases.
-The seriousness of discrimination and/or sexual misconduct is a major concern and the university does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of discrimination and/or sexual misconduct.
+The seriousness of discrimination and/or sexual misconduct is a major concern and the University does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of discrimination and/or sexual misconduct.

-1.12.
+1.9.
 Clery Act/Federal Statistical Reporting Obligations

-All information related to violations of this policy will be considered confidential to the greatest extent possible.
+All information will be considered confidential to the greatest extent possible.
 For federal reporting purposes, all personally identifiable information will be kept confidential, but statistical information must be reported to the relevant authorities.
-Such reporting does not disclose the identity of the complainant or respondent.
+Such reporting protects the identity of the complainant and the respondent.

-1.13.
+1.10.
 Other Grievances

-The University community provides formal and informal procedures to resolve complaints and concerns about the policies and procedures that govern the institution.
+The University community benefits from formal and informal procedures that encourage prompt resolution of complaints and concerns regarding the implementation of policies and procedures that govern the institution.
 All grievances not involving discrimination and/or gender-based misconduct will be addressed through academic procedures in the Faculty Handbook, employee policies in the Employee Handbook or student conduct procedures in the Student Code of Conduct.
-These policies are governed by the Office of the Provost, Human Resources, the Dean of Students, and the Faculty Senate.
+These procedures are governed by the Faculty Senate, Human Resources, and the Dean of Students.